CounterpartyXCP/Documentation/Developer_Guide/protocol_specification.rst

 Bet
 ~~~

-There are (currently) two kinds of **bets**.
-The first is a wager that
-the value of a particular feed will be equal (or not equal) to a certain
+A bet is a wager that the value of a particular feed will be equal (or not
-value — the *target value* — at the *deadline*.
-The second is a contract
+equal) to a certain value — the *target value* — at the *deadline*.
+Bets have
-for difference with a definite settlement date.
-Both simple
-Equal/NotEqual Bets and Bull/Bear CFDs have their wagers put in escrow
-upon being matched, and they are settled when the feed that they rely on
+their wagers put in escrow upon being matched, and they are settled when the
-passes the deadline.
-CFDs, actually, may be force‐liquidated before then
-if the feed value moves so much that the escrow is exhausted.
+feed that they rely on passes the deadline.

-CFDs may be leveraged, and their leverage level is specified with 5040
-equal to the unit and stored as an integer: a leverage level of 5040
-means that the wager should be leveraged 1:1; a level of 10080 means
-that a one‐point increase in the value of a feed entails a two‐point
-increase (decrease) in the value of the contract for the bull (bear).

-CFDs have no target value, and Equal/NotEqual Bets cannot be leveraged.
-However, for two Bets to be matched, their leverage levels, deadlines
+Equal/NotEqual Bets cannot be leveraged.
+However, for two Bets to be matched,
-and target values must be identical.
-Otherwise, they are matched the
+their leverage levels, deadlines and target values must be identical.
-same way that orders are, except a Bet’s *odds* are the multiplicative
+Otherwise, they are matched the same way that orders are, except a Bet’s *odds*
-inverse of an order’s price (odds = wager/counterwager): each Bet is
+are the multiplicative inverse of an order’s price (odds = wager/counterwager):
-matched, if possible, to the open Bet with the highest odds, as much as
+each Bet is matched, if possible, to the open Bet with the highest odds, as
-possible.
+much as possible.

 Target values must be non‐negative, and Bet Matches (contracts) are not
 affected by broadcasts with a value of -1.